 On the negative side, this isn’t the best cup for daily use.
 That’s fine if you plan to use it just for travel, but the durability is questionable.
 The filter breaks down over time, and the lid tends to be flimsy.

-To conclude, we think this is the best portable french press coffee maker.
+To conclude, we think this is the best portable French press coffee maker.
 Take it on your next trip and see what you think!

 3. Black+Decker Portable Single Serve Coffee Maker – Best Value